bitmovin/bitmovin-player-ios-samples/README.md

 +   **BasicDRMPlayback:** Shows how the Bitmovin Player can be setup and configured for playback of FairPlay Streaming protected content.
 +   **BasicCasting** Shows how the ChromeCast support of the Bitmovin Player can be setup and configured.
 +   **BasicMetadataHandling** Shows how the Bitmovin Player can be setup and configured for playback of content which contains metadata.
 +   **CustomHtmlUi** Shows how the Bitmovin Player can be setup and configured to use a custom HTML UI.
+In addition this sample includes how to communication between the javascript UI and the native code.
 +   **BasicAds** Shows how the Bitmovin Player can be setup and configured for playback of ads.
 +   **AirPlay** Shows how AirPlay support can be enabled for the Bitmovin Player.
 +   **SystemUI** Shows how the system UI can be used instead of Bitmovin's default UI.